cortexlabs/cortex/docs/deployments/predictors.md

 The `payload` parameter is parsed according to the `Content-Type` header in the request:
 1. For `Content-Type: application/json`, `payload` will be the parsed JSON body.
-1. For `Content-Type: multipart/form` / `Content-Type: application/x-www-form-urlencoded`, `payload` will be `starlette.datastructures.FormData`.
+1. For `Content-Type: multipart/form` / `Content-Type: application/x-www-form-urlencoded`, `payload` will be `starlette.datastructures.FormData` (key-value pairs where the value is a `string` for form data, or `starlette.datastructures.UploadFile` for file uploads, see [Starlette's documentation](https://www.starlette.io/requests/#request-files)).
 1. For all other `Content-Type` values, `payload` will be the raw `bytes` of the request body.

 The `payload` parameter type will be a Python `dict` object if a request with a JSON payload is made: